GIBRALTAR (NORTH FRONT) CEMETERY

 Opening times: Daily from 8am to 6pm.

-The cemetery was used throughout the 1914-1918 War for the burial of sailors and soldiers who died on ships passing Gibraltar, or in the Military Hospital.
+The cemetery has been in use since the 18th century.
+During the 1914-1918 War it was used for the burial of sailors and soldiers who died on ships passing Gibraltar, or in the Military Hospital.
 The 1914-1918 War Graves are scattered in the different divisions of the cemetery.
-Originally a Cross of Sacrifice stood in the cemetery, but in 1941 it was taken down for military reasons.
-After the war, the original Cross was found to be too badly damaged by erosion to re-erect and the original location was found to be no longer available, so a new Cross was erected to the West of the cemetery, close to the sea, at the junction of the road into Spain and the Devil's Tower Road.
+Although initially planned to accommodate a Cross of Sacrifice, due to space restrictions, this proved impossible.
+Instead, one was erected to the West of the cemetery, close to the sea, at the junction of the road into Spain and the Devil's Tower Road.
+This location was also later used for the Gibraltar Memorial, which commemorates, by name, 7 soldiers from the 1914-1918 War and 91 airmen and soldiers who died during the 1939-45 War who were buried at sea.

 Twenty-three burials belong to H.M.S.
-"Britannia," sunk by a submarine off Cape Trafalgar on the 9th November 1918.
+"Britannia," sunk by a submarine off Cape Trafalgar on the 9th November 1918 (one of the last British warships sunk in the war).
 There are also many graves of merchant sailors who died during the war from natural causes.

 The cemetery is situated on Crown land, and (with the exception of those privately owned) all the War Graves in it are registered in perpetuity in the Commission's name.